igaster/laravel-theme/README.md

     'Asset' => 'Orchestra\Support\Facades\Asset',

 Almost Done.
-You only need to bulish configuration file to your application with
+You only need to publish configuration file to your application with

     artisan vendor:publish